This resource is a student study guide worksheet / graphic organizer to be used for teaching art history.

-This is a note-taking page that teaches students how to organize and summarize information about art historical movements, time periods, and cultures.
+It is a note-taking page that teaches students how to organize and summarize information about art historical movements, time periods, and cultures.
 It has spots for dates, location, title, style/conventions, media/art forms, context, themes/ideas, and an area to sketch.

-How to Use These Worksheets:
+How to Use this Worksheet:

 - When I taught college Art History, I printed students a booklet at the beginning of the semester with all of the topics we would be covering the whole semester, and I taught them how to take notes and organize information into these categories.
 At the end of the semester, students turned these in to get extra credit on their final exam.